walsam00/4D_CT_reproducible_capsule/README.md

     The requirements.txt file contains exact versions of these packages that were used to create this reproducible capsule.
     However, simply installing the latest versions of the packages like the suggested pip commands (2a, 2b, 2c) do will most likely work just fine.
     Tensorflow runs a lot faster when it is able to run on a GPU.
 For tasks as small as the one in this reproducible capsule, the code should run in reasonable time on the CPU.
-    If desired, the tensorflow package can be installed with GPU binding as follows (this replaces step 2a): python3 -m pip install tensorflow[and-cuda]
+    If desired, the tensorflow package can be installed to run on the GPU as detailed on the tensorflow website (this replaces step 2a) https://www.tensorflow.org/install/pip
 4. Unzip input image (N24_w_01_reconstructed_binned_5.zip) and place the unzipped image file (N24_w_01_reconstructed_binned_5.h5) in the same directory as the python script (UNet_inference.py) and the trained model save state (trained_model_4_layers_N1_to_N32).
 5. Run python code (file paths have to be specified differently based on operating system) to apply the trained CNN to segment the provided reconstructed CT image file:
    a) Windows command line: